ryung0519/skichi/README.md

   → The phone **automatically locks**
   → This is designed to **limit phone use before bedtime**

-### 3. 📞 Emergency Use Exception
-- During walking, if there's an **unavoidable reason** (e.g. incoming call),
-  → Only the character is displayed, allowing the phone to be used temporarily

 ## ⚙️ Tech Stack

 - **Programming Language**: Java